vegaprotocol/specs/specs/0010-risk-and-margin-orchestration.md

 * The set (possibly empty) of order book updates
 * The market data

-#### Updating risk factors
+#### Updating margins when risk factors have been updated

-Risk factors are an input to the [margin calculation](./0019-margin-calculator.md) and are calculated using a [quantitative risk model](./0018-quant-risk-suite.md).

-Risk factors are updated if
-* An update risk factors call is not already in progress asynchronously; AND
-* A specified period of time has elapsed (period can = 0 for always recalculate) for re-calculating risk factors.
-This period of time is defined as a risk parameter (see [market framework](./0001-market-framework.md)).

->Nicenet - for futures you can do this as often as you like since the calculation is dirt cheap

-Risk factors are also updated if on creation of a new market that does not yet have risk factors, as any active market needs to have risk factors.

-Note, when risk factors are updated, the margin levels for all market participants needs to also be recalculated and evaluated for solvency (see Step 2).
+If risk factors have been updated, the margin levels for all market participants needs to also be recalculated and evaluated for solvency (see Step 2).

 #### Calculating margin levels